triwgani/Maven01/README.md

   Month Short = UPPER(LEFT('Calendar Lookup'[Month Name],3))
   ```

-The above 4 Calculated Fields were added into Calendar Lookup Table

 **2. In the REPORT view, add the following measures (Assign to tables as you see fit, and use a matrix to match the "spot check" values) by:**